mario6385/Among-us-4/README.md

 --------------------------------
 ## What happened when this update
 my sister has force closed the server. however, I undid it.
+Instead, the game hes ended at round 2.

 --------------------------------
 # ver 8.3